When things get tough, how do you keep going?

 - Think about the symbolic use of color.

-If you’d like to submit your flag design to Christine Wong Yap, you can use this google form.
+Then, submit your flag design using this google form.

 What will happen with the submitted flag designs?

-Between October 2020–December 2021, flag designs were shared with experienced sewers to be transformed into 3×5-foot flags.
-The selected flags are on exhibit in the Social STUDIO through February 2021.
-A zine may include photographed or scanned designs, reproduced in full or part and edited for clarity and concision at the discretion of the lead artist.
-Participants will receive a copy of the finished zine.
+Flag designs will be respectfully shared with experienced sewers to be transformed into 3×5-foot flags.
+The selected flags will be exhibited in the Social STUDIO.
+A zine or other documentation may include photographed or scanned designs, reproduced in full or part and edited for clarity and concision at the discretion of the lead artist.
+Participants will receive a copy of the finished documentation piece.